 Before you arrive in Ecuador

-Before you leave for departure you obviously need to arrange certain things: Find out if it’s necessary to have a Visa as this differs from country to country however, generally as a tourist you can stay up to 90 days in Ecuador without needing a visa.
-Click here to view Visa information
+Before your departure, you obviously need to arrange certain things: Find out if it’s necessary to have a visa, as this differs from country to country.
+In general, you can stay up to 90 days in Ecuador as a tourist without needing a visa.

-For flights, there are two main international airports in Ecuador, Quito, and Guayaquil.
-When travelling to the Galapagos islands it’s often the best choice to fly from Guayaquil to Baltra or San Cristobal.
-Depending on where you fly from and whether you prefer comfort or saving money you can often pick either a direct flight or one with (multiple) stopovers.
-Personally, I went for the last option and had a stopover in Frankfurt and Panama-city.
+Regarding flights, there are two main international airports in Ecuador; one in Quito and the other in Guayaquil.
+When travelling to the Galapagos Islands, it is often the best choice to fly from Guayaquil to either Baltra or San Cristobal.
+Depending on where you fly from, and whether you prefer comfort or saving money, you can pick either a direct flight or one with (multiple) layovers.
+Personally, I went for the latter option and had a layover in Frankfurt and Panama City.

-Make sure you have the right vaccinations if needed.
-It may be wise to book an hotel/hostel or other form of accommodation beforehand to get you started for the first few days.
-Transport is not needed, as it can be easily arranged at the airport itself.
+Make sure you have the proper vaccinations, if needed.
+It may be wise to book a hotel/hostel or other form of accommodation beforehand to get you started for the first few days.
+Transport is not needed, as it can be easily arranged at the airport.

-Ecuador’s currency is the U.S dollar so depending on your origin country it may be wise to get your hands to some dollars beforehand.
-Do not bring many bills larger than $20 as they are often nog accepted.
-For public transport as well as daily purchases it may be wise to keep small change.
-I have noticed that $1 coins are popular in Ecuador.
-I take the bus to get around in Quito which costs no more than $0,25.
+Ecuador’s currency is the US Dollar, so depending on your country of origin, it may be wise to get your hands on some dollars beforehand.
+Do not bring many bills larger than $20, as they are often hard to exchange.
+For public transportation, as well as daily purchases, it may be wise to keep small change.
+I have noticed that $1 coins are very popular in Ecuador.
+I take the bus to get around Quito, which costs $0.25 in the city.

-Make sure you read about the customs in Ecuador.
-Man greet each other by shaking hands, while girls give one kiss on the cheek.
+Make sure you read up on the customs of Ecuador.
+Men greet each other by shaking hands, while girls give one another a kiss on the cheek.
 (I made the mistake of thinking it was three kisses like in the Netherlands).
-Furthermore Ecuador is a country where the Catholic religion is well present which is noticeable by the many gorgeous churches.
+Furthermore, Ecuador is a country where the Catholic religion is very present, which is noticeable due to the many gorgeous churches.

-So, you have booked your tickets to Ecuador or/and the Galapagos Islands, and arranged accommodation and other necessities, great job!
-The day has come that you can start to pack your suitcase or backpack.
-Personally, I chose to take a backpack with me as it’s more convenient to take with me when travelling through the country.
-Bringing a suitcase is possible, however I would only recommend this if you are planning to stay in one or two locations.
+So, you have booked your tickets to Ecuador and/or the Galapagos Islands, and arranged accommodation and other necessities.
+Great job!
+The day has come to start packing your suitcase or backpack.
+Personally, I chose to take a backpack with me, as it’s more convenient when travelling around the country.
+Bringing a suitcase is possible; however, I would only recommend this if you are planning on staying in one or two places.
 You don’t want to lug your suitcase around endlessly from place to place.

-Below you can find my backpack and everything I decided to bring with me.
-I chose to take a 68 liter backpack.
+Below, you can see my backpack and everything I decided to bring with me.
+I chose to take a 68-liter backpack.
 I’m staying for several months and want to be able to just shove everything in there.
-For a few weeks of vacation in Ecuador a 50 liter backpack will most likely offer you plenty of room.
+If you are staying just a few weeks in Ecuador, a 50-liter backpack will most likely offer you plenty of room.

 You don’t want to put your expensive electronics at risk of being damaged or broken.
-Baggage handlers are known to handle baggage on a rough way and backpacks are especially vulnerable.
-Below you can find my cabin luggage for my trip to Ecuador and the Galapagos Islands.
+Baggage handlers are known to be rough with baggage, and backpacks are especially vulnerable.
+Below you can see my cabin luggage for my trip to Ecuador and the Galapagos Islands.

-My cabin luggage from left top to right bottom:
+My cabin luggage from top left to bottom right:

 - Sealable bag with liquids: deodorant, contact liquid, gel, hand sanitizer.

-- Papers including flight ticket, copy of passport, emergency information and information about Ecuador and the Galapagos Islands.
+- Documents, including airplane ticket, copy of passport, emergency information and information about Ecuador and the Galapagos Islands.

 - Wallet, passport and vaccination booklet.